UANDES-4103-201910/course-project-diaz-funck/README.md

 * Administrator tool for user administration.
 New users can be created, and existing users can be edited or deleted.
 Super administrators can only be edited by other super administrators.

-* User profiles with editable user information and collection of posts by the user.
+* User profiles with editable user information and user activity.

 * Users can create posts, as well as comment on them.

-Posts can be upvoted or downvoted by users.
+* Posts can be upvoted or downvoted by users.

-* View user profiles

-* Edit user profile

-* View posts without file attachments

-* Edit posts

-* View author profile in comments
+* Users can follow, share or report posts.

-* Search posts by substring in post title
+* Search posts by substring in post title.

+* Users can upload images for use in posts or as a profile picture.

 Summary of Pending Features:

-* File upload.
+* Multiple file upload.

-* User search.

-* Delete posts
+* Sending posts to or restore from Dumpster.

-* Mark post as inappropiate (report)
+* Geofences and map locations.